Part of the security infrastructure for AI agents

 Three ways to integrate.

-Most developers start with the CLI.
+Most developers start with the Python SDK.
 Library authors embed aim-core.
 Teams running fleets adopt AIM Server.
 The same identity model works across all three.

 Use when